-What is a good credit score, and why is this three-digit number so important?
-Can it really affect your everyday life, and what kind of control do you have over it?
+Whether you want to buy a car, apply for a rewards credit card, or take out a mortgage, you need good credit — but what is a good credit score exactly?
+Why this little three-digit number is so crucial to your financial well-being?
+Can it really affect your everyday life?
+And what kind of control do you have over it?

-In this guide, I’ll tackle all of these questions.
-We’ll take a look at what your credit score means, how many people have good (and bad) credit scores, how your credit score can help or hurt you, how to boost a less-than-ideal score, and much more.
+In this comprehensive guide to credit score ranges, we’ll tackle all of these questions.
+We’ll take a look at what your credit score means, what’s considered a good credit score (and what’s a bad one), how your credit can help or hurt you, how to improve your credit score, and much more.

-A credit score is a single number that represents how trustworthy you are from the perspective of someone who would lend you money.
-If you haven’t proven yourself trustworthy, your credit score is low; on the other hand, if you repeatedly show yourself trustworthy (by paying bills on time and such), your credit score will be high.
+A credit score is a single number that represents how creditworthy you are from the perspective of someone who would lend you money.
+If you haven’t proven yourself trustworthy, your credit score will be low; on the other hand, if you repeatedly show yourself trustworthy (by paying bills on time, every time), your credit score will be high.

 Who determines a credit score?

-In the United States, a small number of companies, called “credit reporting agencies,” are in the business of collecting information about you.
+In the United States, a small number of companies, called “credit reporting agencies,” are in the business of collecting information about your financial behavior.
 They do this by exchanging information with companies that offer financial items, such as loans, credit cards, and so forth.
 The agencies generally care about three things:

-The agencies collect this information from everyone you are indebted to and create a picture of how trustworthy you are in terms of credit.
-In the United States, the three main companies engaged in this business are Experian, Equifax, and TransUnion.
+The agencies collect this information from everyone you’re indebted to and create a picture of how trustworthy you are in terms of credit.
+In the United States, the three main credit bureaus are Experian, Equifax, and TransUnion.

 Think of it this way.
 Let’s say three people walked up to you and asked to borrow $5.
 You’ve known two of them for years: one is as trustworthy as can be, and the other one is the biggest backstabber and scoundrel you’ve ever known.
 The third, you’ve never met before.
 Who would you be more likely to lend money to?
 Obviously, I’d loan money to the person I trusted, then the person I didn’t know, then the scoundrel.

 Now, let’s say you’re a bank and three people come in and ask for a loan.
-You’re going to want to have some way to determine who is the trustworthy person (who you would want to lend money to), the unknown person (who you would nervously loan money to), and the rogue (who you wouldn’t want to loan money to at all).
-This is the exact purpose of a credit score: it’s a number that says how trustworthy – or how much of a scoundrel – you are in terms of money.
+You’re going to want to have some way to determine who is the trustworthy person (whom you would want to lend money to), the unknown person (whom you would cautiously loan money to), and the rogue (whom you wouldn’t want to loan money to at all).
+This is the exact purpose of a credit score: It’s a number that says how trustworthy – or how much of a scoundrel – you are in terms of money.

 Why Does It Matter If I Have a Good Credit Score?